MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setpowerstate-method-in-class-cim-binarysensor.md

 ---
-description: The SetPowerState method sets the desired power state for a logical device and when the device should be put into that state. ms.assetid: bf5bdc90-9735-47b8-87d5-8f2482e603ed ms.tgt_platform: multiple
+description: SetPowerState method of the CIM_BinarySensor class - The SetPowerState method sets the desired power state for a logical device and when the device should be put into that state. ms.assetid: bf5bdc90-9735-47b8-87d5-8f2482e603ed ms.tgt_platform: multiple
 title: SetPowerState method of the CIM_BinarySensor class